sourcemeta/learnjsonschema.com/content/2020-12/validation/minimum.markdown

 The `minimum` keyword is used to set the lower limit on numeric instances.
 It specifies that the numeric value being validated must be greater than or equal to the provided minimum value.

-* Applies only to number data types (integers and floats).
 * Validation succeeds if the number is greater than or equal to the specified `minimum`.

 ## Examples